Understanding a T-Bone Accident & Who’s at Fault

 However, before such a claim can be filed – and certainly before an insurance adjuster will pay – fault must be determined.

-At Blasingame, Burch, Garrard & Ashley our T-bone accident attorneys can assist you in proving fault in a T-bone accident and recouping the settlement you deserve.
-Call us today for a free consultation about how we can help.
-There is no fee unless we win your case.
+At Blasingame, Burch, Garrard & Ashley our Georgia auto accident attorneys can help you prove fault in a T-bone accident and pursue the settlement you deserve.

 If the crash happens on the side where a person is located (driver or passenger), this individual can be severely harmed.